Make-up Test and Proctored Exam Testing Guidelines

 Hours and Locations

-- For your convenience, the Assessment and Testing Center administers make-up tests and proctored exams to Seminole State Students on all four campuses.
+- For your convenience, the Assessment and Testing Center administers make-up tests and proctored exams to Seminole State Students.

 - For testing hours, please select your preferred campus location.